Avenyyr/Elden-Trainer/README.md

-✨ work in progress elden ring trainer, it's value editor in Python with Pymem and DearPygui
+✨ work in progress elden ring trainer, it's a value editor in Python with Pymem and DearPygui

 ❗for learning purposes only, don't use it online (you'll certainly get banned lol)